sreelakodali/Research2017_Sreela/dl_models additional files/example models/README.md

 Note: the filename is a misnomer - this works on multiple HAR datasets Compatible with UCI Opportunity, Daphnet Gait, PAMAP2, UCI Smartphone Raw, UCI Smartphone Processed

-This 5-layered model is based off of Hammerla et al 2016 paper
+This 5-layered model is based off of Hammerla et al 2016 paper: https://arxiv.org/pdf/1604.08880.pdf

 These files can be found in dl-models, in the opportunityHAR branch, or in this path:
 /group/vlsiarch/kodali/dl-models